 Additional support is provided by One Sotheby’s International Realty, Florida Department of State, the Division of Art and Culture, and the National Endowment for the Arts, the Miami-Dade County Department of Cultural Affairs, the Cultural Affairs Council, and the Miami-Dade County Mayor and Board of County Commissioners.

-Cultural Partners include HistoryMiami Museum, Norton Museum of Art, 10×10 Photobooks, The Betsy Hotel, El Espacio 23, The Rubell Museum, Green Space Miami, Girls’ Club, Leica Store Miami, Miami-Dade Public Library System (Main Library), Miami-Dade Art In Public Places, Miami International Airport, and Palm Film Lab.
+Cultural Partners include HistoryMiami Museum, Norton Museum of Art, 10×10 Photobooks, The Betsy Hotel, El Espacio 23, Green Space Miami, Girls’ Club, Leica Store Miami, Miami-Dade Public Library System (Main Library), Miami-Dade Art In Public Places, Miami International Airport, and Palm Film Lab.

 In-kind media support is provided by Centro Cultural Español Miami, CREO / Sony World Photography Awards, and Contemporary And.